 Our teachers have access to use and utilize a variety of instructional materials and resources including:

 Students at UTES are provided with a wide variety of field experiences at each grade level.
 All classes are involved in maintaining our school garden and students have opportunities to grow and nurture plants as well as to observe science in a natural setting.
-Field trips and guest instructors provide valuable learning experiences for our students and special guests include instructors from the Audubon Society and engineers from Skill Point Alliance.
+Field trips and guest instructors provide valuable learning experiences for our students and special guests include instructors from the

 Along with setting up visits from special guests, each year teachers plan field trips which align with the curriculum taught in their grade level.
 Throughout their elementary years, students will participate in various field experiences including nature hikes, fossil digs, kayaking, caving, fishing, water quality testing, flower/plant studies, native animal studies, insect/butterfly studies, dinosaur studies, rock climbing, overnight science trips to the Sea World aquarium, visits to the Bob Bullock museum and visits to San Antonio’s Witte museum.
 In addition our students will be taking part in field trips to the Austin Nature and Science Center, the River School, the Outdoor School, the Butterfly Farm, the helioscope at UT, Natural Bridge Caverns, Inner Space Caverns, Lady Byrd Johnson Wildflower Center and the Dino Dig at Zilker Park this year.